17 May 2019 Energy Management

 Therefore, how do you put yourself on the front foot in an exciting space where there is lots of opportunity, yet where all the people you normally need to make a project succeed – such as funders, regulators, and customers – aren’t certain about the future?

-What’s the kind of role that SMS Plc is looking to play in this discussion?
+What’s the kind of role that SMS Ltd is looking to play in this discussion?

 The area where there is a lack of certainty – where technologies, commercial models, or other elements are somewhat in their infancy – is historically where SMS has thrived and built itself as an organisation.
 The flexibility space is no different.